Find a Book | Library Services | Ebooks & Audiobooks

 Library card applications are available in the library.
 Photo ID and proof of address (such as driver’s license, lease, utility bill, bank statement, or other mail addressed to you) are required and children ages 3-15 must have a parent or guardian’s co-signature on the application.
 Teacher cards are available for public school teachers and home-schooling parents.
 Residents may use their card to checkout materials and log in to the library’s online databases at the library and by remote access.
 Please report a lost library card as soon as possible to minimize unauthorized use and so that we can issue a replacement.

 Most books and audio materials may be checked out for three weeks and magazines and videos for one week.
 Adults and teens over the age of 16 may have a maximum of 10 items checked out on their card at one time and children ages 3-15 are permitted six items.
 (First time checkout on all cards is limited to four items.)

 - Books and audio items may be renewed two times (3 weeks per renewal) as long as no hold requests have been placed by other patrons.
 Magazines, videos, teacher reserve, and interlibrary loan items are not renewable.

 - Access your account to renew materials online.
-Log in with your library card number and pin (last four digits of your phone number.)
+Log in with your library card number and pin (last name in lower case.)
 Click “Checked Out” to view all items checked out, check-box the titles you wish to renew, and click “Renew.”